cncf/cartografos/website/content/contribute/_index.md

 ---
-title: Contribution Guides to the CNCF Ecosystem
+title: How to Contribute
-linkTitle: "Contributors"
+linkTitle: "Contribute"
 menu:
   main:
-    weight: 20
+    weight: 30
 ---

 Welcome!
 Are you interested in contributing to one of CNCF hosted projects?
 This repository should help you.
 It contains information and guidelines about contributions to CNCF projects.